nhsconnect/gpconnect/pages/accessrecord/accessrecord_datalibrary.md

 ## Errors ##

-If there is a problem with the request or an error occurs during processing of the request then the provider should return a http error along with an "OperationOutcome" Resource within the response payload.
-Details of the required error responses are available on the [Error Handling Guidance](/development_fhir_error_handling_guidance.html) page within the specification.
+If there is a problem with the request or an error occurs during processing of the request then the provider should return an HTTP error along with an "OperationOutcome" resource within the response payload.
+Details of the required error responses are available on the [Error handling guidance](/development_fhir_error_handling_guidance.html) page.

 ### Response ###
 * [gpconnect-operationoutcome-1](https://data.developer.nhs.uk/fhir/candidaterelease-170816-getrecord/Profile.GetRecordQueryResponse-HTMLView/gpconnect-operationoutcome-1.html) (based on [FHIR OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html))